“God, I can’t feel you. Are you there?”

 I grew up Christian, going to church and doing the right things.
 But I didn’t really mature into a personal relationship with God until my college years.
 The initial few months of discovering God in a new way were amazing!
 I read the Bible faithfully, I listened to worship music, and I talked about my faith constantly.
 And then, just a few months later, I didn’t feel Him so closely.

-I talked to my pastor about this feeling, worried that I felt this way because God isn’t real.
+I talked to my pastor about this feeling, wondering what to do when you don’t feel God’s presence.
+I was worried that I felt this way because God isn’t real.
 Or maybe God was just another one of my short-lived interests.
 I wondered if I had what it took to be a Christian.
 The pastor reassured me that what I was feeling was normal.

 “Think about what happens when a couple gets married.
 The honeymoon is amazing.
 Building your lives together is new and beautiful.
 But at some point, that honeymoon period is over,” he explained.
 “God allows you to go through times like these to build your faith, so that your actions are not just based on your feelings.”

 That analogy has stuck with me for many years, especially after I got married.
 The day where I realized that my husband was not exactly the person I had imagined him to be, but rather was an actual human being with strengths AND faults, was an eye opener for me.
 I pictured marriage a certain way, but the reality was different.
 There were, and are, so many blessings in our marriage relationship.
 But it isn’t perfect.
 We’ve had to adjust expectations of one another.
 While we complement each other, we don’t complete each other.
 Only God can do that.